udhayprakash/GoLangMaterial/16_Web_Services/02_creating/gin-framework/README.md

 # Gin Framework

-Gin is a high-performance web framework.
+	- high-performance HTTP web framework
-It simplifies the process of building web applications and microservices.
-Reduce a lot of boilerplate code
+    - Reduce a lot of boilerplate code
+	- allows you to build web applications and microservices
+	- contains a set of commonly used functionalities (e.g., routing, middleware support, rendering, etc.) that reduce boilerplate code and make it simpler to build web applications.

 ## Advantages